formers/former/README.md

 <input name="random" type="text" pattern="[a-zA-Z]+" />
 ```

-Note that you can always add custom rules the way you'd add any attributes, since the pattern attribute uses a Regex.
+Note that you can always add custom rules the way you'd add any attributes, since the pattern attribute uses a Regex (and if you don't speak Regex you totally should because it will guide you through life or something).

 ```php
 Former::number('age')->min(18)